cj-white/odin-recipes/README.md

 # odin-recipes
-A simple recipe website made with HTML
+A simple recipe website made with HTML and CSS